jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 ) <fig_15>

 While @tab_18 provides important information about hydrogen, one special aspect warrants detailed examination.
 A major reason for hydrogen's attractiveness as an energy carrier is its gravimetric energy density.
 Gravimetric energy density describes the usable energy per unit mass.
 A high gravimetric energy density implies that substantial energy can be employed with less weight.
 Due to the ongoing environmental crisis, most mobility sectors are eager to find an energy medium that offers both high energy content for economic reasons and low weight for environmental concerns.
-The lighter the energy carrier, the less mass needs to be transported, thereby reducing power consumption demands. be transported, which reduces power consumption demands.
+The lighter the energy carrier, the less mass needs to be transported, thereby reducing power consumption demands.
+//
 In its pure form, hydrogen possesses a high gravimetric energy density @Usman2022 @Yao2022 @Prewitz2020 @TashieLewis2021.
 However, the gravimetric energy densities achieved in practical applications are significantly lower than those of hydrogen in its pure form.
-This reduction is primarily due to the storage system requirements.
+This reduction is primarily due to the storage system specifications.
 For practical applications, hydrogen must be stored within a tank.
 In the case of #gls("cgh2"), pressure is a major factor influencing the gravimetric energy density.
 There are several considerations regarding pressure and tank design.
 Firstly, there is a technical limit on how much pressure can be created within a tank.
-Secondly, higher demanded pressure exerts more stress on the tank, necessitating appropriate tank materials.
+Secondly, higher operating pressure exerts more stress on the tank, dictating appropriate tank materials.
 More details on this can be found in @chap_1_2.
-Furthermore, the mass required for pressure containment reduces the overall gravimetric energy density of the hydrogen-storage system, as the tank's mass does not contribute to the energy content.
+Furthermore, the mass necessary for pressure containment reduces the overall gravimetric energy density of the hydrogen-storage system, as the tank's mass does not contribute to the energy content.
 Consequently, if the tank is very heavy but does not allow for the storage of much hydrogen mass, the resulting gravimetric energy density is low.
 A comparison of gravimetric energy densities between pure forms and practical storage systems for commonly used fuels is presented in @fig_16.
-In this figure, the suffix #emp_("G") denotes gaseous state, #emp_("L") represents liquid state, and #emp_("NG") stands for natural gas.
+In this figure, the suffix #emp_("G") denotes gaseous state, #emp_("L") stands for liquid state, and #emp_("NG") stands for natural gas.

 #figure(